EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

 Upon collecting user data, we proceed to perform human alignment for our evaluation metrics, with the goal of establishing a more reliable and robust assessment of T2V algorithms.
-Initially, we conduct alignment on the data using the mentioned individual metrics above to approximate human scores for the user's opinion in the specific aspects.
-We employ a linear regression model to fit the parameters in each dimension, inspired by the works of the evaluation of natural language processing~\cite{georgila2020predicting, li2021unified}.
-Specifically, we randomly choice 300 samples from four different methods as the fittings samples and left the rest 200 samples to verify the effectiveness of the proposed method~(as in Table.~\ref{tab:correlations}).
+Initially, we conduct alignment on the data using the mentioned individual metrics above to approximate human scores for the user's opinion in specific aspects.
+Similar to the works of the evaluation of natural language processing~\cite{georgila2020predicting, li2021unified}, we employ a linear regression model to fit the parameters in each dimension.
+Specifically, we randomly choose 80\% samples from four different methods as the fittings samples and left the rest 20\% samples to verify the effectiveness of the proposed method.
 The coefficient parameters are obtained by minimizing the residual sum of squares between the human labels and the prediction from the linear regression model.
-In the subsequent stage, we integrate the aligned results of these four aspects and calculate the average score to obtain a comprehensive final score, which effectively represents the performance of the T2V algorithms.
-This approach streamlines the evaluation process and provides a clear indication of model performance.
+In the subsequent stage, we integrate the aligned results of these four aspects and calculate the total score to obtain a comprehensive final score.